 How can I get a card without a personal guarantee?

+- Meet the requirements.
 Another way is to meet the bank’s size and revenue requirements.
-Often times you can get past the personal guarantee if your business has an annual revenue of $1 million or more and up to 10 employees.
-Such cards include the Sam's Club Mastercard and Shell Small Business Card.
+Often, you can get past the personal guarantee if your business has an annual revenue of $1 million or more and up to 10 employees.
+Such cards include the Sam's Club® Mastercard® and Shell Small Business Card.
 However, with some cards, you’re limited to using them only on the service or products offered by the card issuer.

-Options for business credit cards without a personal guarantee
+Business credit cards without a personal guarantee alternatives

 If you don’t want to get a business credit card with a personal guarantee, your choices are narrowed to corporate gas cards, prepaid business cards and cards that don’t report to the personal credit bureaus.

 - Gas cards.
-Currently, there are two business credit cards that you can use at Shell gas stations and SuperAmerica: the Shell Small Business Card and the SuperAmerica Fleet Card.
-The downside is your company needs to have at least three years of working history, and for the Shell card you need to have at least $1 million in annual revenue to get the card without a personal guarantee.
+Currently, there are two business credit cards you can use at Shell gas stations and SuperAmerica: the Shell Small Business Card and the SuperAmerica Fleet Card.
+The downside is your company needs to have at least three years of working history.
+To get the Shell Small Business Card without a personal guarantee, you need at least $1 million in annual revenue.

 - Prepaid business cards.
-You can get prepaid cards like the Brinks Business, Bento Business, Netspend and PEX.
+You can get prepaid cards such as the Brinks Business, Bento Business, Netspend and PEX.
 These cards are easy to obtain, don’t do credit pulls and don’t report your activity to the credit bureaus.
-The only drawback is you need to have money available on your account to use these cards.
+The only drawback is you need to have money available in your account to use these cards.